Table of Contents

 The situation of Mina, Muzdalifah, and Arafat is different.
 These are large areas where people with families come to perform Hajj.
 As the area is large and pilgrims come in form of families or groups, they ought to pray together.

 But if we talk about the mosques there like Masjid Khaif of Mina and Masjid Nimra of Arafat, there are separate spaces allotted for men and women to offer their prayers.

-However, if you look at the activities Muslims perform at Masjid al Nabawi they are similar to any other Masjid apart from marking attendance to the Prophet Muhammad S.A.W tomb.
+Masjid al Nabawi is the second most important mosque for Muslims.
+However, if you look at the activities Muslims perform at Masjid al Nabawi they are similar to any other Masjid apart from marking attendance to Roda Rasool ﷺ.
 That’s the reason they have separated areas for praying for men and women.

-For the latest updates, you can join our WhatsApp group.
+For the latest updates, you can join our WhatsApp group or Telegram Channel.

 Never pay the full price, join the Saudi Coupon Codes group and get sales updates and discount codes in one place.